MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 The report shows the total number of objects and  conversion effort hours required for migrating code to database for Azure PostgreSQL.
 The graphical image provides the breakup for each schema object type such as tables, views, cluster etc. The efforts are categorized as Ready - Automatically converted, Needs review and not ready - requires manual conversion.

-There is a drill-down for not ready and need review section.
+There's a drill-down for not ready and need review section.
 It provides the list of remediation tasks and the  effort hours for each task.

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmao-remediation-pg.png" alt-text="remediation task":::